anchore/ci-tools/README.md

   * Currently only supports docker based CI/CD tools.
 Scripts are intended to run directly on the anchore/anchore-engine container.

 ## CircleCi Orbs
+All orbs are tested in .circleci/config.yaml of this repo.

-All finished orbs will be published to the public CircleCi orb repository.
+Finished orbs will be published to the public CircleCi orb repository.

 Publish to dev first (before pushing changes to repo):
   * circleci orb publish orb.yml anchore/anchore-engine@dev:latest